pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 Displaying the Image in Dialog Managers
 -------------------------------------------
 We can also use it in GUI dialog managers. :attr:`Pixmap.samples` represents an area of bytes of all the pixels as a Python bytes object.
-Here are some examples, find more `in this directory <https://github.com/rk700/PyMuPDF/tree/master/examples>`_.
+Here are some examples, find more in the `examples <https://github.com/rk700/PyMuPDF/tree/master/examples>`_ directory.

 wxPython
 ~~~~~~~~~~~~~
+Consult their documentation for adjustments to RGB pixmaps an potentially wxPython releases specifics.

 >>> bitmap = wx.BitmapFromBufferRGBA(pix.width, pix.height, pix.samples)

 Tkinter
 ~~~~~~~~~~
-Please also see section 3.19 of the `Pillow documentation <https://Pillow.readthedocs.io>`_.
+Please also see section 3.19 of the `Pillow documentation <https://Pillow.readthedocs.io>`_, especially for changes when processing RGB pixmaps.

 >>> from PIL import Image, ImageTk
 >>> img = Image.frombytes("RGBA", [pix.width, pix.height], pix.samples)